JohanEkblad/beacon-mountain/README.md

 * Save position data more permanent (in a database) on the server
 * Let the server remember the nicknames in a group
 * Let the server give the group a name
-* Control the interval, how often the clients send thier positions to the server.
+* Control the interval, how often the clients send their positions to the server.
 (A dog might for example send their positions more often than other clients)